OldLipe/radd-report/README.md

 [![renv project](https://img.shields.io/badge/renv%20project-OK-brightgreen.svg)](https://rstudio.github.io/renv/)

-The objective of this repository is to provide a reproducible example comparing implementations of the multi-sensor combination algorithm using a Bayesian approach.
+The aim of this repository is to provide a reproducible example comparing implementations of the multi-sensor combination algorithm using a Bayesian approach.
 We reproduced an example provided by the authors in the city of Pailón, Bolívia.

 ## Directory structure